medilocus/graphic_videos/docs/about.md

 # About

 Graphic Videos is a Python API for creating graphic videos.
-Visit it's GitHub [here][github].

 It is developed by [medilocus][medilocus], a company striving for computer intelligence in spatial settings.
-Visit it's YouTube channel [here][youtube]!

 ## Features